A Wet room

 will invariably have four slopes

 converging on it.
+(See picture

-a degree of skill when cutting all
+A degree of skill

 the angles.